OLIMEX/FOSDEM-MUSIC-BOX/SOFTWARE/README.txt

 FOSDEM-MUSIC-BOX software for Arduino IDE 1.8.10

-Notice that the chip comes pre-loaded and to play the demo sound touch the light sensor!
+Notice that the chip comes pre-loaded and to play the demo sound you don't need to reprogram it - just touch the light sensor!

 You need to install the Olimex package first, else you would encounter compilation issues.